dersuchendee/Onto-Generation/README.md

 </div>

 This repository contains supplementary materials for the submitted paper in ESWC 2025 - Research Track.
+Our work improved ontology generation performance using two new prompting techniques.
+In this repository you can find details of the prompts, the dataset and other material for the evaluation and some details that could not be fit in the page count : )

 ## Abstract